mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/multi-instance-support/Default_Instance_Command.md

 **Step 3**

-1. Type /jira instance default instance-URL in the message box without connecting the account.
+1. Type `/jira instance default instance-URL` in the message box without connecting the account.
 2. Press enter to run the command.

 **Expected**

-The user should get an error message saying the account is not connected to Jira, with a suggestion to use /jira connect
+The user should get an error message saying the account is not connected to `jira`, with a suggestion to use `/jira connect`.
 ---

 **Step 4**

-1. Connect multiple Jira instances to Mattermost.
+1. Connect multiple `jira` instances to Mattermost.
-2. Set one instance (e.g., jiraURL1) as the default using /jira instance default jiraURL1.
+2. Set one instance (e.g., jiraURL1) as the default using `/jira instance default jiraURL1`.
-3. Again, type /jira instance default jiraURL2 with another connected instance.
+3. Again, type `/jira instance default jiraURL2` with another connected instance.
 4. Press enter to run the command.

 **Expected**

+The user should get a confirmation that the default `jira` instance has been successfully added with clearly mentioning the newly selected `jiraURL2`

+---

+**Step 5**

+1. Connect multiple `jira` instances to Mattermost.
+2. Type `/jira instance default` without adding any URL.
+3. Press enter to run the command.

+**Expected**

+The user should see an error message saying Please specify the `jira` instance URL.